jtcriswell/SecDev19/README.md

 _Copyright 2019 University of Rochester
 John Criswell, Ethan Johnson, and Colin Pronovost_

 This repository contains everything you need to get started with the LLVM tutorial at SecDev 2019.
-The custom LLVM pass you will create can be built with the provided makefile (just type `make`) and run with the provided `run-pass` script.
-A VM image with all of the prerequisites you will need to build your pass can be found here (TODO: Add link to VM image).
+The custom LLVM pass you will create can be built with the provided makefile (just type `make` from the repository root, which is at `~/src/SecDev19` in the provided virtual machine) and compile the included test programs with your pass using the provided `compile-tests` script.

 ## Virtual Machine Image for Tutorial